 Henry Koenig Stone

-Henry serves in Louisville, KY as current Managing Editor of Unbound and Associate for Young Adult Social Witness.
 Originally from Rochester, NY, Henry comes from a long line of pastors and professors.
 His family has practiced an equally long critical tradition of having “roast preacher” for Sunday lunch.
 Henry holds a B.A. in Economics (2015) from the University of Chicago and an M.P.P.
 (Health Policy Certificate, 2017) from UChicago’s Harris School of Public Policy.
 His past work has focused on policy analysis of healthcare pilot programs and public health systems.
-A baritone and former member of Chicago Chorale, as well as multiple collegiate a cappella groups, Henry is a fan of both sacred and irreverent vocal traditions.
-His favorite racing distances are the mile and the half-marathon; his favorite meals are all-you-can-eat; and his favorite place on earth is Dunkirk Camp & Conference Center, where he has been a summer camp counselor for many years.
+A baritone and former member of Chicago Chorale, as well as several college a cappella groups, Henry is a fan of both sacred and irreverent vocal traditions.

 Ginna serves as pastor of First Presbyterian Church of Taos.
 She is originally from Richmond, VA, and holds a B.A. from the College of William and Mary (2009) and an M.Div. from Union Presbyterian Seminary (2013).
 In between those two degrees, she spent a year living and working in Lima, Peru, as a Young Adult Volunteer (YAV) working with congregations and a fair trade program in relationship with the Peru Joining Hands Against Hunger Network.
 Her previous ministry experience includes short-term with a variety of congregations – ranging in size from 25 to 5,000 members – a chaplaincy position at University of Virginia Hospital, and a fellowship with the PC(USA) Office of Public Witness.
 Ginna currently resides with her husband Andy Bairby in Taos, NM, and enjoys reading, hiking, traveling, and both listening and playing to music – particularly that of the Indigo Girls.